OliverSolomon/mumbi/README.md

 ---

-**Note**: This is a wireframe.
-All form submissions and admin actions are disabled.
-See documentation for integration steps.
+**Note**: This is a production-ready memorial site.
+All features are functional and ready to use.